Colonel, USAF, MSC (Retired)

 179,000-square-foot property on wooded 58 acres, located conveniently off I-95

-A community center with bistro, bank, children’s center, theater, Veterans’ Club, barber shop, therapy gym, pool, spas and much more
+A community center with bistro, bank, children’s center, theater, Veterans’ Club, barber shop, therapeutic gym, aquatic therapy pool, and more

 The Home for Heroes campaign provides donors an opportunity to contribute to a revolutionary project that will dramatically change the way we care for current residents and generations of Veterans to come.